Is Ellen DeGeneres failing at her own #BeKind mantra?

 After a number of high-profile relationships, DeGeneres began dating actress Portia de Rossi in 2004.
 The couple were married in 2008 – almost immediately after the state of California enacted marriage equality legislation.

-The couple tied the knot on 17 August, 2008 at their Los Angeles home – in the presence of just 19 guests.
+The couple tied the knot on 17 August, 2008 at their Los Angeles home.